jeppeml/power-price-monitor/README.md

 - [License](#license)

 ## Hardware Requirements
-- ESP32 board, setup up with the FireBeetle 2 ESP32-E IoT
+- ESP32 board, made for FireBeetle 2 ESP32-E IoT, but any other board should do.
+You need to change the neopixel RGB led pin from D8 to your relevant GPIO
 - RGB LED (Neopixel, built in on the Firebeetle)
 - Philips Hue bridge
 - Push button (for resetting WiFi credentials, built in on GPIO27 on the Firebeetle)